WEEDO3DTECH/PrusaSlicer-Profiles/README.md

 # PrusaSlicer-Profile
-The profiles of WEEDO printers for PrusaSlicer
+The profiles of WEEDO printers for PrusaSlicer.
+Compatible with TINA2,TINA2S,hephi3s,ME40,X40.